-- a site plan to scale detailing the location of the project area boundaries, property lines, leased land, easements on the site and easements obtained for the project, wind turbine locations, internal roads, transmission lines, transformers and substations, communication lines, interconnection with the utility system, ancillary equipment and structures, access to the public road system, and site topography/elevations; - a description of the project, including but not limited to the number of turbines, rated capacity, height of towers, rotor diameter and height of tower and rotor combined, turbine and tower color, manufacturers of the equipment, and schedule/phasing of project including expected date of commercial operation; - current land use and land cover on the project site and on the adjacent parcels; - 4. identification and location of floodplain, floodprone soils, surface water bodies, public waters and shoreland, and wetlands on the project site; - 5. distance of turbines from all property lines and to the nearest dwellings and other structures on the project property and adjacent property; - 6. engineering certification of tower and foundation design suitability for wind turbine, soils, geology, and site topography; - 7. grading and erosion control plan; - 8. decommissioning plan; - 9. evidence of electric power purchase contracts and power transmission contracts, or documentation that the power will be utilized on-site, and control of wind easements in the project area;
+- A site plan to scale detailing the location of the project area boundaries, property lines, leased land, easements on the site and easements obtained for the project, wind turbine locations, internal roads, transmission lines, transformers and substations, communication lines, interconnection with the utility system, ancillary equipment and structures, access to the public road system, and site topography/elevations; - 2.
+A description of the project, including but not limited to the number of turbines, rated capacity, height of towers, rotor diameter and height of tower and rotor combined, turbine and tower color, manufacturers of the equipment, and schedule/phasing of project including expected date of commercial operation;

-- 10. identification, location, and description of neighboring small utility WECS and wind easements: - 11. certification that the project has or will obtain liability insurance; and - 12. separation distance from structures, land uses and resource features as listed in subsection C of Section 10.50.
+- 3. Current land use and land cover on the project site and on the adjacent parcels; - 4.
+Identification and location of floodplain, floodprone soils, surface water bodies, public waters and shoreland, and wetlands on the project site; - 5.
+Distance of turbines from all property lines and to the nearest dwellings and other structures on the project property and adjacent property; - 6.
+Engineering certification of tower and foundation design suitability for wind turbine, soils, geology, and site topography; - 7.
+Grading and erosion control plan; - 8.
+Decommissioning plan; - 9.
+Evidence of electric power purchase contracts and power transmission contracts, or documentation that the power will be utilized on-site, and control of wind easements in the project area; - Identification, location, and description of neighboring small utility WECS and wind easements; - 11.
+Certification that the project has or will obtain liability insurance; and - 12.
+Separation distance from structures, land uses and resource features as listed in subsection C of Section 10.50.

-Section 10.51 CHICKENS IN THE R-1, R-2, AND RSD DISTRICTS:
+Section 10.51 CHICKENS IN THE R-1 AND RSD DISTRICTS